PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - Sign in with your username and password.

 - Click Downloads in the top menu.
-From the Select a product drop down, select Citrix Virtual Apps and Desktops
+From the Select a product drop-down menu, select Citrix Virtual Apps and Desktops

 - In the page that opens, select the latest version of Citrix Virtual Apps and Desktops 7